catholicmelb/parish-handbook/docs/contents/4-property.md

 The permission of the Archbishop is required before parish stable patrimony (property and fixed assets) whose *value* (not necessarily the sale price) exceeds the minimum amount listed in **Amounts for alienation of temporal goods** may be validly alienated—that is, transferred to another’s ownership.
 The opinion of the PFC must be relayed to the Archbishop when seeking his permission to alienate the goods.

-Refer to the **Application to the alienation of Church property guidelines andapplication form**.
+Refer to the **Application to the alienation of Church property guidelines and application form**.

 ## Closure of a church